Rackspace Cloud Essentials - Creating an FTP Site in IIS 7.0

 netsh advfirewall firewall add rule name="FTP (no SSL)" action=allow protocol=TCP dir=in localport=21

 So far we have created an FTP site with anyonymous authentication - while this is great for a public download site, there isn't much in the way of security.
 In this next section we will add additional security to our FTP site.
 This requires creating a user and granting them read and write permissions.

-- In IIS 7.0 Manager, select your new site - double click FTP Authentication
+- In IIS 7.0 Manager, select your new site and then double click FTP Authentication.

-- Click back on your Site in the left hand pane and double click FTP Authorization Rules
+- Click back on your Site in the left hand pane and then double click FTP Authorization Rules.

-- Under Add Allow Authorization Rule select Specified Users and add a local username (make sure this user has appropriate permissions on your target FTP folder) - Select Read and Write under Permissions
+- Under Add Allow Authorization Rule select Specified Users and add a local username (make sure this user has appropriate permissions on your target FTP folder) by selecting Read and Write under Permissions.

-- You should now be logged in to your site.
-From here, upload a file to the new folder you created earlier.
+- Once logged in to your site you can test the new security installation by uploading a file to the new folder you created earlier.
 If you can do that you have successfully installed, created and secured your FTP site.

 These are the basics of file transfer to Linux and Windows servers, though there are many options out there such as using 3rd party GUI clients in Windows.
 With your content uploaded, you canplug it in to your web applications.
 Once you are satisfied that your site is ready for prime time, you will want to make any necessary adjustments to your Domain Name Service (DNS).
 The last guide for the First 48 hour Essentials will answer common DNS questions, show you how to add DNS records in the Control Panel, and validate the DNS propagation with testing.